Turkey approves Syria raids, but disapproves of war

 Turkey’s patience wearing thin

 Suddenly, the drums of war turned deafening.
-Hours after the Syrian shelling, Turkey fired at positions inside Syrian territory in a clearly directed message to Syria and the international community: Turkey’s patience was running thin.
+Hours after the Syrian shelling, Turkey fired at positions inside Syrian territory in a clearly directed message to Syria and the international community: Turkey’s patience was running thin.it

 “The bombardment continued this morning,” said FRANCE 24’s Jasper Mortimer, reporting from the Turkish capital of Ankara early Thursday.
 “Turkey is signalling that last night’s retaliation was not simply a knee-jerk reaction.
 Turkey is very angry with Syria over its repeated violations of its borders.”